Root Canal Therapy in Lincoln, NE

 What is the cost for a root canal without dental insurance in Lincoln, NE?

-I have a tooth with a root canal and a crown, and it hurts, is that normal?
+I have a tooth with a root canal and a crown that hurts.
+Is that normal?

-If you experience discomfort right after root canal therapy, it is normal and mild discomfort is anticipated.
-If you experience a toothache or mild discomfort long after root canal therapy, it could be a sign of a cracked tooth or an infected tooth.
-You should see our emergency dentist in Lincoln, NE to evaluate your toothache.
+It’s normal to experience some discomfort right after root canal therapy.
+However, if you experience a toothache or mild discomfort long after root canal therapy, you could have a cracked or infected tooth.
+If this is the case, you should see our emergency dentist in Lincoln, NE to evaluate your toothache.

 Should I have pain in a tooth with a root canal therapy years later?

-Are you looking for a second opinion about needing a gentle and affordable root canal therapy?
-We offer Online Consults:
+Looking for a second opinion about root canal therapy?
+We also offer online consults.

-If you would like to have a second consult by Dr. Kathryn Alderman, you can request an appointment online or email her at firstname.lastname@example.org with any questions.
+If you would like to have a second consult by Dr. Kathryn Alderman, you can request an appointment online or email her at email@example.com with any questions.
 If you would like a second opinion on your recent dental treatment or diagnosis, you can email her your X-ray and any questions you may have.
-She will be glad to get back to you and give you her professional opinion.
+She’s happy to get back to you and give you her professional opinion.